jriya186/GWAS_north_american_RA/README.md

 ## Takeaway
 This project provided hands-on experience with genome-wide association pipelines and reinforced the importance of QC, population stratification control, and sex-stratified analysis in complex trait genetics.
 It also highlighted the caveats of PRS interpretation when working with overlapping or non-independent datasets.

+## Note
+Both bash and R scripts were converted to txt files for easier upload.
+Results and plots can be seen in the pdf file, which acts as a report for the project.
+Thank you!